Hashcracky Guide

 Hashing Foundations

-Hashing is a fundamental concept in cybersecurity and are the result of a one-way algorithm to transform plaintext into ciphertext.
+Hashing is a fundamental concept in cybersecurity and is the result of a one-way algorithm to transform plaintext into ciphertext.
+The act of hash cracking is replicating the one-way transformation with known plaintexts to identify a match in ciphertext.
+If the ciphertext matches, then the plaintexts probably also match.

 Salts and Peppers